Evaluating psychology: research and practice

 Professional recognition

 This module is part of the MSc in Psychology (F74) which is not suitable for psychology graduates who specifically want to achieve British Psychological Society recognised status as a chartered Forensic or Counselling Psychologist.
 Students wishing to pursue Chartership are advised to seek out an accredited MSc (Forensic Psychology) or Professional Doctorate (Counselling Psychology) programme.
-Psychology graduates with ambitions to pursue a PhD in Psychology may require additional research methods training.
+Psychology graduates with ambitions to pursue a PhD in Psychology may require additional training in research methods.

 Course work includes